hamhpc/ARSandbox/README.md

 Burn the ISO to a CD so you can boot from it.
 This is a useful document for [burning ISO's](https://www.centos.org/docs/5/html/CD_burning_howto.html).

-On a PC, you can right click the ISO file and choose "Burn image to disk" (need to double check verbiage SLY).
+On a PC, you can right click the ISO file and choose "Burn image to disk".

 ## Booting into a CD/DVD